How Can Therapy Help with Anxiety?

 Psychodynamic therapy helps us understand the deeper emotional and relational roots of anxiety; why it shows up, what it protects against, and how earlier experiences may have shaped a sense of the world as unsafe.

-Rather than focusing only on reducing symptoms, this approach invites us to listen to anxiety as meaningful.
+Rather than focusing only on reducing symptoms, this approach invites us to listen to anxiety as meaningful; what is it telling us about ourselves and our lives?
+Often, it’s not just “overthinking,” but a signal pointing toward unresolved emotional experiences, unmet needs, internal conflicts and even wishes.

 For some, chronic worry becomes a way of coping.
 For example it can be a way to create a sense of control, anticipate what could go wrong, or contain a more diffuse, harder-to-name feeling of unease.